technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 7 - Configure assignment methods and rules for queues.md

-# Configure assignment methods and rules for queues
+# Lab 7 - Configure assignment methods and rules for queues

+**Objective** - In this Lab, you will create an assignment method and assignment rulesets comprising rules in admin center

 ## Task 1 - Create an assignment method and configure rules

 1. In the **Customer Service admin center**, navigate to the site map